igor-ladkin/arabic2english/README.md

 ##Arabic to English

-This simple Ruby class helps you translate numeric number presentation into english words.
+This simple Ruby class helps you translate numeric presentation of nonnegative integer number into english words.

 ####Usage